Qadian: Ahmadiyya Movement

-A remote and unknown town, Qadian emerged as a centre of religious learning in 1889, when Mirza Ghulam Ahmad established the Ahmadiyya Muslim Community.
-In 1891 it became the venue for the Community's annual gatherings.
-Qadian remained the administrative headquarters and capital of the Ahmadiyya Caliphate until the partition of India in 1947, when much of the Community migrated to Pakistan.
+Partition

+Prior to the Partition of India, Qadian being the central headquarters of the Ahmadiyya Muslim Community, had around 14,000 Ahmadis spread across approximately 19 different neighborhoods and villages.
 Following the partition, Mirza Bashir-ud-Din Mahmud Ahmad, the second Khalifa of the Community, carefully oversaw the safe migration of Ahmadis from Qadian to the newly founded state, instructing 313 men, including two of his own sons, to stay in Qadian and guard the sites holy to Ahmadis, conferring upon them the title darveshān-i qādiyān (the dervishes of Qadian) and eventually moving the headquarters to Rabwah, Pakistan.

+Qadian experienced extreme violence and bloodshed during and after the partition of India, and many of its neighbouring areas and villages became devoid of Muslims, who were either lynched or displaced by militant Sikhs and Hindus backed by the Indian Army at that time.
+Despite many Muslims deciding to remain in India, in Qadian or its neighboring areas, they were, at a low, persecuted, or forthrightly killed.
+A curfew on Qadian was intermittent for several months after the partition.
+Many religious places were either forcibly occupied and converted, defaced, ransacked and or vandalised.

+At the height of violence during the partition, Qadian had become a makeshift refugee camp for over 50,000 displaced Muslims.

 Geography

 Qadian is located at 31.82°N 75.39°E. It has an average elevation of 250 metres (820 feet).